 - Physical therapist offices

 You can get a package of free social media graphics to use during the week too.
 It’s FREE to all members of the Reflexology Marketing Facebook group.
 Join now to get your free graphics and suggestions on how to use them.
-(Updated 2020 dates will be available in the group this year.)
+(Updated 2021 graphics (not reflected below) that are editable in Canva will be available soon in the group too.)

 There are several versions of each graphic theme to give you variety.
 They are designed to work as stories (what’s that?) and regular posts on Facebook and Instagram, but most can also be used on other social media sites and all that is spelled out in the guide to using the images.